Rules and Regulations of Dudhwa National Park

 • The blowing of horns and driving above the speed limit is prohibited.

-• Visitors are prohibited to venture outside the eco-tourism zone.
+• Visitors are prohibited from venturing outside the eco-tourism zone.

 • Shouting, teasing, chasing animals or attempting to feed them is a punishable offence.